How Tan Can You Get? – The Definitive Guide

 If you think you have reached your tan limit, and no matter how many times you sit in the sun or spend time in the sunbed, your skin does not darken, you might be looking for an alternative.

-It is very highly recommended to not try to develop your tan further by exposing your skin to UV rays, but this doesn’t answer your question on how to get a darker tan!
+It is highly recommended not to try to develop your tan further by exposing your skin to UV rays, but this doesn’t answer your question on how to achieve a darker tan.

 What Factors Affect How Much You Tan?